Relayium vs LocalSend: which local file transfer to use

 Beyond the LAN: cross-network transfer and a CLI

 LocalSend is local-network only by design — it has no way to reach a device on a different network or across the internet.
-Relayium adds that: create a pairing code (or share the join link it generates), and the other side connects from anywhere, direct peer-to-peer whenever possible.
+Relayium adds that: create a pairing code (or share the join link it generates), and the other side connects from anywhere.
+In the browser, that cross-network hop deliberately runs over an encrypted TURN relay rather than hunting for a direct route — relay-only ICE brings the connection up in a second or two, instead of burning around 20 seconds on cross-NAT direct-candidate checks that would almost always fail anyway.

 Creating a cross-network pairing code requires the sender to sign in; the person receiving never needs an account.
-Every realtime transfer — LAN or cross-network — is encrypted end-to-end at the application layer: an X25519 key exchange derives a key used for AES-256-GCM, a 6-digit SAS code lets both sides confirm no server sits in the middle, and each file is verified with a SHA-256 hash.
-When a direct connection isn't possible, an encrypted TURN relay carries ciphertext it cannot read.
+Every realtime transfer — LAN or cross-network — is encrypted end-to-end at the application layer: an X25519 key exchange derives a key used for AES-256-GCM, and matching the 6-digit SAS code out of band confirms that the endpoint public keys were not replaced, detecting a signaling service or TURN relay impersonating an endpoint.
+The SAS check does not prove that TURN is absent from the network path; on cross-network browser transfers, the relay still carries only ciphertext and cannot read a byte of your file.
+Each file is also verified with a SHA-256 hash.
+Same-network transfers connect straight between the two devices.

 When LocalSend is the better pick